N6RFM/psws-drf-tid-tools/README.md

 ## Acknowledgments

-- Gwyn Griffiths (G3ZIL) for development of the autocorr TID extractor parameters, and collaborative analysis of the Jan 2026 and May 2024 LSTID events, and interpretations.
+- Gwyn Griffiths (G3ZIL) for development of the autocorr TID extractor parameters, helping analyze the Jan 2026 and May 2024 LSTID events and being a great mentor.
 - The HamSCI / PSWS infrastructure developers https://hamsci.org/
 - Bill Engelke (AB4EJ), University of Alabama, for the original DRF processing and spectrogram plotting code